What is a “consultation”?

 You come out of the process with a detailed memorandum that includes the strategy and advice.
 This is a valuable tool to help in managing your case for the future whether you become our client or not.

-- You become better educated about your rights and responsibilities.
+- You become better educated about your rights, your responsibilities and the possible next steps in your case.

 - There is absolutely no obligation to hire us as your lawyers on a go forward basis.